 I will make myself like the Most High.”

 This powerful spirit is now called Satan (meaning ‘accuser‘) or the Devil but originally he was called Lucifer – ‘son of the dawn’.
-The Hebrew Vedas say he is a spirit, an evil asura, but like Aghasura and Vritra he is described as in the form of a serpent or dragon.
+The Hebrew Vedas say he is a spirit, an evil asura, but like Aghasura and Vritra he is described taking the form of a serpent or dragon.
 This is how his casting to earth happened:

 7 Then war broke out in heaven.
 Michael and his angels fought against the dragon, and the dragon and his angels fought back.
 8 But he was not strong enough, and they lost their place in heaven.
 9 The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him.Revelation 12: 7-9